 - Engage in life-long learning and have a broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context;

-the techniques, skills and modern engineering tools necessary for
+- Use the techniques, skills and modern engineering tools necessary for engineering practice.

-Transfer courses include in the major carry a maximum of three hours of credit per course.
+Transfer courses included in the major carry a maximum of three hours of credit per course.